 \item[(3)] total progenitor mass.
-We include the helium-shell mass for sub-\mch\ double-detonation models, while for the violent WD merger and WD-WD collision models we give the total ejecta mass (equal to the combined mass of the two WDs);

-\item[(4)] composition of the progenitor WD star prior to thermonuclear runaway.
-We only report the mass fractions of $^{12}$C, $^{16}$O and $^{22}$Ne for the C/O core (i.e., excluding the He shell for double-detonation models).
+We include the helium-shell mass for sub-\mch\ double-detonation models, whereas for the violent WD merger and WD-WD collision models, we give the total ejecta mass (equal to the combined mass of the two WDs) \item[(4)] composition of the progenitor WD star prior to thermonuclear runaway.
+We only report the mass fractions of $^{12}$C, $^{16}$O, and $^{22}$Ne for the CO core (i.e. excluding the He shell for double-detonation models).
 The \nett\ mass fraction is almost always adjusted by hand to mimic a given metallicity, but the exact value assumed for a solar-metallicity WD ($X(\nett)\approx 0.013$ according to Eq.~\ref{eq:xne22}) varies among different authors between 0.01 and 0.025.
 One exception is the \mch\ delayed-detonation model 5p0\_Z0p014 published here for the first time.
-The \nett\ abundance (and C/O ratio) in this model results from a stellar-evolution calculation and takes into account the convective burning (or ``simmering'') phase prior to thermonuclear runaway as in \cite{Bravo/etal:2010};
+The \nett\ abundance (and C/O ratio) in this model results from a stellar-evolution calculation and takes into account the convective burning (or `simmering') phase prior to thermonuclear runaway as in \cite{Bravo/etal:2010}